PiwikPRO/PPMS-PublicDocs/platform/authorized_api_guide.md

 * update its some fields
 * in the end, we will remove given app

-Once you generated an access token, you can use it during its lifetime (24 hours by default)

 #### Generate your access token

 Request example: